 Mid-State Health Network (MSHN) has established a process for providers for the resolution of appeals of MSHN denials of service.
-This process is for when the provider has already provided the service, the consumer is no longer receiving services at the agency, the authorization request was subsequently submitted and reviewed, and was denied by MSHN.
+This process is for when the provider has already provided the service, the consumer is no longer receiving services at the agency, the authorization request was subsequently submitted and reviewed, and was denied by MSHN Utilization Management (UM).
+An Adverse Benefit Determination notice (see attachment A) shall be mailed to the consumer and a copy of the letter will also go to the provider explaining the denial of payment for services.
+The consumer shall be informed that as a Medicaid or Healthy Michigan Plan beneficiary, he or she is not liable to pay for the service and the provider may not bill the consumer for the services.
+Consumers will be encouraged to contact MSHN Customer Service should he or she receive a bill from the provider, or for any other concerns or questions regarding the denial of payment for services process.
 A provider may file an initial appeal to the MSHN Customer Service Department regarding service authorization decisions.
 Providers are encouraged to contact the MSHN Utilization Management (UM) Department prior to submitting an appeal for the purpose of reaching a satisfactory resolution in the most expedient manner possible.